-Ian Hutton is the Managing Trustee at SAMBT and he was one of the organisation’s co-founders 18 years ago.
-Through his leadership, Through Independence Skills Training, SAMBT has impacted on the lives of over 4 500 blind people.
+Ian Hutton was one of SAMBT’s co-founders 22 years ago.
+Through his leadership, SAMBT has impacted on the lives of over 4 500 blind people.
 These are blind people living in deep rural settings as well as in townships throughout South Africa and also children who attend schools for the blind.

 Ian was born in 1951 in Johannesburg and started losing his sight from the age of 8.
 As time went on, he became less and less able to read print, even with magnifying glasses.
 Later in life he lost all his sight.